lignum-vitae/spindalis/spindalis/examples/README.md

 ### Linear Regression

+Ensure that input vectors are not empty and are of the same length to avoid errors.

 - Gradient Descent Regression
   - Finds the line of best fit by iteratively adjusting the model's parameters (coefficients) to minimize the cost function, often the mean squared error.